James Wolfe: European War

 Rather than contemplate surrender, George tried to rectify the situation by launching an attack on the French positions near the village of Dettingen.
 Wolfe's regiment was involved in heavy fighting, as the two sides exchanged volley after volley of musket fire.
 His regiment had suffered the highest casualties of any of the British infantry battalions, and Wolfe had his horse shot from underneath him.
 Despite three French attacks the Allies managed to drive off the enemy, who fled through the village of Dettingen which was then occupied by the Allies.
 However, George failed to adequately pursue the retreating enemy, allowing them to escape.
 In spite of this the Allies had successfully thwarted the French move into Germany, safeguarding the independence of Hanover.

-Wolfe's regiment at Battle of Dettingen came to the attention of the Duke of Cumberland who had been close to him during the battle when they came under enemy fire.
+Wolfe's regiment at the Battle of Dettingen came to the attention of the Duke of Cumberland who had been close to him during the battle when they came under enemy fire.
 A year later, he became a captain of the 45th Regiment of Foot.
-After the success of Dettingen, the 1744 campaign was another frustration as the Allies forces now led by George Wade failed to complete their objective of capturing Lille, fought no major battles, and returned to winter quarters at Ghent without anything to show for their efforts.
+After the success of Dettingen, the 1744 campaign was another frustration as the Allied forces now led by George Wade failed to complete their objective of capturing Lille, fought no major battles, and returned to winter quarters at Ghent without anything to show for their efforts.
 Wolfe was left devastated when his brother Edward died, probably of consumption, that autumn.

 Wolfe's regiment was left behind to garrison Ghent, which meant they missed the Allied defeat at the Battle of Fontenoy in May 1745 during which Wolfe's former regiment suffered extremely heavy casualties.
 Wolfe's regiment was then summoned to reinforce the main Allied army, now under the command of the Duke of Cumberland.
 Shortly after they had departed Ghent, the town was suddenly attacked by the French who captured it and its garrison.
 Having narrowly avoided becoming a French prisoner, Wolfe was now made a brigade major.